cogip/simulation/docs/usage/monitor.md

 # Monitor

 The `Monitor` is used to monitor the robot behavior during the game.

-It it connected to `Copilot` embedded in the robot through Socket.IO protocol.
+It communicates on the `/monitor` and `/dashboard` namespaces of the SocketIO server running on the central beacon over Wifi.

-Only one `Monitor`can be connected to `Copilot`at the same time.
+Only one `Monitor` can be connected to the SocketIO server at the same time.

 It can also provide fake Lidar data to `Detector` in emulation mode.

 The monitor provides a graphical interface, featuring:

-  * a 3D view of the table (in yellow) and the robot (in green)
+  * a 3D view of the table and the robot

-  * a menu giving access to the firmware's shell menu
+  * a menu giving access to the planner menu and firmware's shell menu

   * a button to add obstacles (in grey), move and resize them